sa1pa1/PAXOS-A3/README.md

 # END OF TESTING.
 THANK YOU :))
 ## A PDF is provided to show the outputs of each test.
 "TEST-OUTPUTS".
-## Note that all tests, with varying delays can lead to different scenarios.
-The main focus is that they are able to correctly reach a consensus.